ACBL Hand of the Week--click here.

 Click here for Intermediate/Advanced lesson notes, compliments of Unit 207.

-Tiered Mentoring Program starts soon!
+Tiered Mentoring Program

 Click here for details.

 Click HERE to listen to a radio interview (KUTX) with Simone Scumpia and Beth Tobias talking about the game of bridge.